jcu-eresearch/shared-salt-states/nginx/README.rst

 The states here perform different tasks, depending on your requirements:

-* ``init.sls`` performs a basic Nginx installation, including general configuration, adding JCU maintenance resources, and configuring iptables.
+* ``init.sls`` performs a basic Nginx installation, including general configuration, adding JCU error/maintenance resources, and configuring iptables.
 * ``custom.sls`` perfoms a custom Nginx installation from JCU's repository.
   This version of Nginx contains features like LDAP authentication, fancy indexes, and most importantly, Shibboleth integration.
 Read more at